matrix-org/matrix-spec-proposals/proposals/3970-device-scope-txnid.md

 > client logs out and back in between the `A` and `B` tokens, `TXN1` could be used
 > once for each.

+The "client session" scope concept described can be complicated to implement.

+This MSC proposes that the scope of a transaction identifier is changed to something that is easier to implement whilst maintaining required transaction semantics.

 The transaction IDs appear in two parts of the Client-Server API spec:

 1. As a identifier to allow the homeserver to make some `PUT` endpoints